deeztek/aegis-web-application-firewall/README.md

 **Installation**

-Aegis WAF can be easily installed in your existing Ubuntu 18.04 server machine by utilizing the included **ubuntu_aegis_waf_install.sh** script.
-The script requires that you have a fully updated Ubuntu 18.04 server installation.
+Aegis WAF can be easily installed in your existing Ubuntu 18.04 LTS, 20.04 LTS or 22.04 LTS server machine by utilizing the included **ubuntu_aegis_waf_install.sh** script.
+The script requires that you have a fully updated Ubuntu server installation.

 **Quick script install and run instructions**